-The second s esting For Emerging Contaminants PVWC Little Falls-WTP PWSID NJ1605002 Test results presented in this table were collected in 2020 to monitor the occurrence of emerging contaminants.
+Testing For Emerging Contaminants Contaminant PVWC Little Falls-WTP PWSID NJ1605002 Results Test results presented in this table were collected in 2022 to monitor the occurrence of emerging contaminants.
 There are currently no EPA drinking water standards for these contaminants.
-Contaminant Results - unese contaminants.
-Treated Drinking Water at the Entry Point to the Distribution System Chlorate (ppb) 121.2-344.9 1,4-Dioxane (ppb) ND-0.243 Perfluorobutanesulfonic acid [PFBS] (ppt) <2.0-3.1 PVWC monitors for the presence of perfluorochemicals in source water and finished drink- Perfluoroheptanoic acid [PFHp/A] (ppt) <2.0-3.1 ing water monthly.
-Perfluorohexanesulfonic acid [PFHxS] (ppt) <2.0-2.1 The NJDEP has formally established MCLs for Perfluorocctanoic acid (PFOA) and Perfluorohexanoic acid [PFHxA] (ppt) 3.1-8.6 Perfluorooctanesulfonic acid (PFOS) of 14 ppt and 13 ppt respectively.
-Perfluorooctanesulfonic acid [PFOS] (ppt) 2.9-4.4 These rules were effective January 1, 2021.
-The results observed in 2021 were below the Perfluorooctanoic acid [PFOA] (ppt) 4.8-7.6 NJDEP newly established MCL.
+Treated Drinking Water at the Entry Point to the Distribution System Chlorate (ppb) 147.6-343.8 1,4-Dioxane (ppb) <0.07-0.093 Perfluorobutanesulfonic acid [PFBS] (ppt) <1.76-2.4 Perfluoroheptanoic acid [PFHp/A] (ppt) 1.88-3.5 PVWC monitors for the presence of perfluorochemicals in source water and finished drink- Perfluorohexanesulfonic acid [PFHxS] (ppt) 1.95-3.56 ing water monthly.
+Perfluorohexanoic acid [PFHxA] (ppt) 2.59-8.99